Why PDF text breaks and how to fix it

 What you can do

 Use a converter that understands layout.
 Some tools try to detect paragraphs and tables and output structured Word or HTML.
-Results vary by PDF; try a few and see which gives the cleanest result for your type of document.
+Our PDF to Word converter detects tables and preserves structure where possible.
+Results vary by PDF; if layout still fights you, the cleanup playbook lives in our PDF → Word hub.

 Clean up in Word (or another editor) after conversion.
 Find-and-replace can fix repeated spaces or odd line breaks.
 For short documents, manual reformatting may be faster than fighting the converter.